ROWAN LEGAL

 • Pension Plans

-• Employers are not obliged to contribute to the pension system; however, employers may decide to contribute to the individual pension schemes of their employees.
+• The employer makes social security contributions from the employee's wages, including pension contributions.
+Employers are not obliged to contribute to the pension system; however, employers may decide to contribute to the individual pension schemes of their employees.
 The contributions can then be deducted from their tax base.

 • Parental Rights (Pregnancy/ Maternity/ Paternity/ Adoption)

-• A female employee is entitled to maternity leave of twenty-eight (28) weeks which can commence as soon as eight (8) weeks prior to the child’s birth.
+• A female employee is entitled to maternity leave of 28 weeks which can commence as soon as eight (8) weeks prior to the child’s birth.
 If the employee gives birth to two or more children, she is entitled to maternity leave of 37 weeks.

-Maternity leave may not be shorter than fourteen (14) weeks and cannot be finished or interrupted during the six (6) weeks following the birth.
-Both female and male employees taking care of a child under the age of three (3) years are entitled to paternity leave for a period that is required by the employee.
-An employer may not instantly terminate the employment relationship with a pregnant employee and/or employee on maternity or paternity leave.
+Maternity leave may not be shorter than 14 weeks and cannot be finished or interrupted during the six (6) weeks following the birth.
+Both female and male employees taking care of a child under the age of three (3) years are entitled, upon their written request, to parental leave for as long as the employee needs it.
+The request shall be made by the employee at least 30 days prior to the commencement of the parental leave, unless serious reasons on his/her part prevent it.
+Furthermore, fathers are entitled to 2 weeks of paternity leave if the legal conditions are met.

 • Compulsory Terms